orlof/dcpu-admiral/README.md

 https://github.com/orlof/dcpu-admiral

-To build from source, run the following with the DCPU Toolchain (DCPUTeam/DCPUToolchain)
+To build from source, run the following with the DCPU Toolchain (http://dcputoolcha.in/).
+I recommend trying the experimental build if stable build is far behind.

     dtasm --binary admiral.dasm16 -o admiral.bin